-Dolphins breathe through a blowhole, which is covered by a muscular flap when they go underwater, preventing water from reaching their lungs.
+Dolphins breathe through a blowhole covered by a muscular flap when underwater, preventing water from reaching their lungs.

-Dolphins remain conscious even when sleeping because their breathing is not automatic the way human’s is, so if they slept in an unconscious state, they would be unable to breathe.
+Dolphins remain conscious even when sleeping because their breathing is not automatic the way humans are, so if they slept in an unconscious state, they would be unable to breathe.

-Dolphins allow one half of their brain to sleep at a time, this means that the other half is conscious and can allow the dolphin to breathe and look out for dangers at the time.
+Dolphins allow one half of their brain to sleep at a time; this means that the other half is conscious and can enable the dolphin to breathe and look out for dangers at any time.
 This is also why dolphins only sleep with one eye closed.

-Dolphins sleep either motionless at the surface of the water or swimming very slowly near the surface of the water.
+Dolphins sleep either motionless at the water’s surface or swim very slowly near the water’s surface.

 Do Dolphins have similarities to Land Mammals?

-Despite being marine mammals and being unable to walk, Dolphins have similarities to land mammals.
+Despite being marine mammals and unable to walk, dolphins are similar to land mammals.

-Cetaceans, (dolphins, porpoises and whales) closest relative is a hippopotamus, a semi-aquatic mammal.
+The closest relative to dolphins, porpoises, and whales is the hippopotamus, a semi-aquatic mammal.

-However, it is more than this; despite having evolved to be aquatic dolphins have similar skeletons to that of mammals.
+However, it is more than this; despite having evolved to be aquatic, dolphins have similar skeletons to mammals.

-Dolphins have a humerus complete with a ball and socket joint as well as a radius and ulna and phalanges inside their pectoral fins.
+Dolphins have a humerus complete with a ball, socket joint, radius, ulna, and phalanges inside their pectoral fins.

-These mimic a human arm and their five phalanges are very similar to a humans five fingers.
+These mimic a human arm, and their five phalanges resemble a human’s five fingers.

 Bryan Harding is a member of the American Society of Mammalogists and a member of the American Birding Association.
 Bryan is especially fond of mammals and has studied and worked with them around the world.
 Bryan serves as owner, writer, and publisher of North American Nature.